How to Perform a Load Check on a Polyphase Transformer-rated Watt-hour Meter

 Extended Range CTs VS High Accuracy CTs

 Extended range CT’s are all the rage with CT sales people now.
-But what exactly are they?
+But what exactly is and extended range current transformer?
 Don’t we already have high accuracy CT options out there?
-Is there a difference in extended range CTs and high accuracy CTs?
+Is there a difference in extended range current tranformers and high accuracy current tranformers?
 I will try and break these terms down and explain what the difference is between extended range CTs and high accuracy CTs.

 What are Extended Range CTs?